 The Datadog Extension supports submitting custom metrics and logs synchronously while your AWS Lambda function executes.
 This means that you can submit some of your telemetry data without the Datadog Forwarder.
 Note: The Datadog Forwarder is still required to submit traces to Datadog.

-Add the Lambda Layer for the Datadog Extension to your AWS Lambda function:
+Add the Lambda Layer for the Datadog Extension to your AWS Lambda function with the following ARN:

 Reference the sample code to submit a custom metric.